MOSH-Insa-Toulouse/Rougeaux_Taillardat_KiCad_Arduino/README.md

 }
 ```

-When we simulate this behavior in real time, we can see the expected result on the TTN console output:
+When we simulate this behavior in real time, we can see the expected result on the TTN console output, and the LED switched off on our Arduino board:

 ![](./assets/ttn.png)

+> Here, we can see that when switched off, the Arduino board stops sending data and is in a *waiting* mode.
+Once we switched on, the data are sent and received again.

 ### Freeboard.io
 In addition to the localhost Node-RED dashboard we created, we prefered to use also Freeboard.io, to access the interface anywhere, and not only on our laptop localhost (http://127.0.0.1:1880/ui/).
-That's the aim of the dweet node, which transfer the payload to a specific topic, that we will use in our freeboard dashboard:
+That's the aim of the dweet node, which transfer the payload to a specific **topic**, that we will use in our freeboard dashboard:
 https://freeboard.io/board/Wauqxs

+> The curve is useful to interpret the Gas ratio, and obtain a value in **ppm**.

 ![](./assets/freeboard.gif)